renesas/ble-sdk6-examples/connectivity/switching_roles/Readme.md

 ![terminal_result](assets/terminal.png)

 **BLE scanner**
-Within the BLE app the DA14531 can be identified by the name **DIALOG-TMPL**.
+Within the BLE app the DA14531 can be identified by the name **switching_roles**.
 When in nonconnectable mode the **CONNECT** button will not be available.
 In all other modes it will be.
 During the pause the DA14531 should not appear in this list as it is not adevertising in this mode.
 ![ble_scanner_result](assets/ble_scanner.png)

 **Configuring the code**